isabella232/kubevirt.github.io/_posts/2020-03-11-Customizing-images-for-containerized-vms.md

 > $ composer-cli blueprints show devstation-centos8
 > ```

 The building process can take tens of minutes.
-It is possible to see the process by checking the lorax-composer logs in journal or request the status of the blueprint built from the composer-cli:
+It is possible to see the process by checking the lorax-composer logs in the journal or request the status of the blueprint built from the composer-cli:

 ```sh
 $ composer-cli compose status